 An existing area previously occupied by the lobby and gift shop became the connector to the vertical circulation core.
 During construction, this area was used as a temporary lobby, with a temporary drop-off canopy, allowing for the construction area to be isolated from the public.
 The first floor houses the maternity suite, with 10 labor and delivery rooms, a triage area, PACU, and C-section rooms with the appropriate support areas.
 A new elevator core was added to connect the first floor to the upper floors, specifically providing a direct connection between the maternity suite and the neo-natal unit.

-The second floor will be occupied by the relocated NICU and 28 new private post-partum rooms.
-The area closest to the existing hospital will have the new 10-bed NICU, with approximately half of the stations being private and the others being open bays.
-The other half of the floor will be occupied by the post-partum rooms, configured in a racetrack layout with the rooms around the perimeter and support services at the center.
+The second floor is occupied by the relocated NICU and 28 new private post-partum rooms.
+The area closest to the existing hospital has the new 10-bed NICU, with approximately half of the stations as private and the other half as open bays.
+The other half of the floor is occupied by the post-partum rooms, configured in a racetrack layout with the rooms around the perimeter and support services at the center.

-The third floor will have the new medical/surgical wing with 28 new patient rooms, and the fourth floor is to be shelled, with all the utilities in place for future development as a patient floor.
+The third floor includes the new medical/surgical wing with 28 new patient rooms, and the fourth floor is currently a shell space, with all of the utilities in place for future development as a patient floor.

-Upgrades will be made to the campus' central energy plant including the replacement of several generators and a chiller replacement.
-The project will be AHCA Inspected.
+Upgrades were made to the campus' central energy plant including the replacement of several generators and a chiller replacement.
+The project was AHCA Inspected.

 DPR self-performed drywall and Division 10 specialties.